HTTP/3: An Introduction to the Next Generation Web Protocol

 As I've already mentioned, HTTP/3 has been used by Google, Mozilla, and Facebook, among others, since late 2019 as an experimental feature -- with it currently their default web protocol in most cases.

-The internet is a multi-vendor ecosystem which means that communication involves the implementation of the same protocol across vendors.
-This puts the onus on vendors to fully build and rollout QUIC implementations to facilitate interoperability and requires open, ongoing communication between vendors.
+The Internet is a multi-vendor ecosystem, which means that communication involves implementing the same protocol across vendors.
+This puts the onus on vendors to fully build and roll out QUIC implementations to facilitate interoperability and requires open, ongoing communication between vendors.

 In terms of the web, browsers that support HTTP/3 include: